 Instead, use a cool compress applied to the sting site.
 To do this, get a bowl of water with some ice cubes and soak a few washcloths to use as damp, cool compresses.
 Place one of the washcloths on the sting site and rotate out with a fresh one as needed.
 This way you’ll provide the same level of relief without causing any rebound symptoms or potential frostbite to the skin.

-MYTH #5: Antihistamines are useful after a scorpion sting.
+Myth #5: Antihistamines are useful after a scorpion sting.

 Scorpion venom rarely produces a severe allergic reaction.
 Unless you have a severe allergic reaction, Benadryl and other antihistamines are of limited benefit in reducing the neurotoxic effects from a scorpion sting.

-FACT #1: Scorpions are venomous.
+Fact #1: Scorpions are venomous.

 All scorpions are indeed venomous, though their venom varies greatly in potency.
-This means that if you’re stung by a species other than the bark scorpion, the symptoms will likely only include localized pain and discomfort that should resolve within an hour or two.
+This means that if you’re stung by a scorpion other than the bark scorpion, the symptoms will likely only include localized pain and discomfort that should resolve within an hour or two.

-FACT #2: Scorpions glow in the dark.
+Fact #2: Scorpions glow in the dark.